vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/health-monitoring.md

 ## Actuator security considerations

-Earlier in this lab you saw all the exposed actuator endpoints.
+Earlier in this lab you saw all the exposed Actuator endpoints.
 The
 [diagnostic endpoints](#actuator-diagnostic-endpoints)
 can expose sensitive information about your application that bad actors could use to explore ways to compromise your application.

 For this reason,
-none of the endpoints other than info and health are exposed by default.
+none of the endpoints other than `info` and `health` are exposed by default.

 The `health` endpoint does not show details by default.
 It merely shows the resolved status and returns either a 200 or 503